 Mrs Inés Reynolds, MA, IPGCE (Spanish, French)

 All pupils study French and Spanish, following a course designed to provide the academic challenge of Common Entrance but also linguistic and cultural enrichment.
 Along with studying the traditional topics, pupils are exposed to film and culture and encouraged to work as much as possible in the target language.

 All pupils study French and Spanish.
 Both courses again combine traditional depth with insights into culture and language beyond the classroom.
 An emphasis is placed on oral confidence and a strong grammatical foundation.

 French and Spanish

 Pupils must study either French or Spanish at GCSE.
-Pupils wishing to take a second foreign language can choose from Spanish or German in the option blocks.
+Pupils wishing to take a second foreign language can choose Spanish in the option block.

 Format of the course